fedesoria/docs/sites/default/content/db/index.md

 ### Updating items (The U in CRUD)

-If you want to update the whole set of items you can use the `db.Result.Update()` method.
+If you want to update the whole set of items in the result set you can use the `db.Result.Update()` method.

 ```go